demystifying-programming-TA/DP/session1/postman_api.md

 **2. Start up your own local webserver**

 In order to do this, you are first going to need to download npm.
 This stands for node package manager.
-This is a package for the JavaScript programming language Nodel.js.
-It also contains a command line client called npm that allows you to install and share javascript software.
+This is a package for the JavaScript programming language Node.js.
+It also contains a command line client called npm that allows you to install and share Javascript software.

-** Step 1: Install Homebrew.
-If you have not installed Homebrew already, please go [here](/session1/setup_terminal.md) **
+*Step 1: Install Homebrew, if you haven't already.
+If you have not installed Homebrew already, please go [here](/session1/setup_terminal.md)*

-** Step 2: Install Node.
-Use this command: **
+*Step 2: Install Node, if you haven't already.
+Use this command:*

 `brew install node`

-** Step 3: Let's start your local webserver!
+*Step 3: Start your local webserver!
 In order to do this, let's first create a folder in your filesystem where you will keep your data.
-To keep it simple, let's put it on your desktop, and call the folder name 'test_api'. **
+To keep it simple, we will put it on your desktop, and call the folder name 'test_api'.*

 Enter the folder by navigating through the terminal: